 - Serve hot or warm.

-- For a vegan option, omit the parmesan cheese and add a little more salt.
+- Make it vegan: omit the parmesan cheese and add a little more salt, or use a vegan cheese.

 - The provided nutrition information does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 Feel free to calculate it yourself using this calculator or by adding the recipe to Yummly.